learningcoding-pixel/tp/docs/DeveloperGuide.md

   * Cons: We must ensure that the implementation of each individual command are correct.

 _{more aspects and alternatives to be added}_

-#### Cascading deletions on athlete removal

-When an athlete is deleted via `DeleteCommand`, the system also deletes any team that includes that athlete.
-Rationale:
-- Teams must always have **exactly 4** members; removing one would violate the invariant.
-- The `Model` exposes `getTeamOfPerson(Person)` to locate the team, and `deleteTeam(Team)` is invoked after `deletePerson(Person)` if applicable.
-- The `DeleteCommand` composes a combined success message for both deletions.

-### Teams and Sessions

-This project extends AB-3 with `Team` and `Session` domain entities and corresponding commands.

-- Teams are groups of exactly 4 distinct athletes (`Person`).
-- Sessions represent training events with a location and start/end datetimes, attached to teams.

-Key model classes:
-- `seedu.address.model.team.Team` (holds `TeamName`, members, sessions)
-- `seedu.address.model.team.session.Session` (holds `Location`, `startDate`, `endDate`)
-- `seedu.address.model.team.UniqueTeamList` (manages uniqueness and storage of teams)

-Relevant CLI prefixes (see `CliSyntax`): `tn/` (team name), `i/` (index), `l/` (location), `sdt/` (start), `edt/` (end).

-Implemented commands:
-- `team tn/TEAM_NAME i/IDX IDX IDX IDX` — create a team of 4 athletes.
-  - Constraints: exactly 4 distinct valid athlete indexes; members cannot already belong to another team; team name must be unique.
-- `listteams` — list all teams.
-- `deleteteam INDEX` — delete a team by displayed index in the team list.
-- `addsession i/TEAM_INDEX sdt/YYYY-MM-DD HHmm edt/YYYY-MM-DD HHmm l/LOCATION` — add a session to a team.
-  - Constraints: team index must be valid; `end` must not be before `start`; location and datetimes must satisfy format and validation rules.
-- `deletesession i/TEAM_INDEX si/SESSION_INDEX` — delete a session from a team.
-  - Notes: sessions are ordered by start datetime (`Session.SESSION_ORDER`) when interpreting `SESSION_INDEX`.

-High-level logic and model interactions:
-- Commands are parsed in `AddressBookParser` and delegated to specific parsers (`AddTeamCommandParser`, `AddSessionCommandParser`, etc.).
-- `ModelManager` updates teams immutably: when adding or removing a session, it constructs a new `Team` instance with updated session sets and replaces the existing team in the address book.

-Design considerations:
-- Team immutability avoids side-effects when editing nested collections (sessions, members).
-- Session indices are resolved against a deterministic ordering to ensure predictable deletion behavior.

 ### \[Proposed\] Data archiving